CoreWeave

 Learn more about CloudInit for Virtual Servers.

-Cloud-init is a tool used to configure aspects of Virtual Servers at the time of instance boot.
-At that time, cloud-init will identify where it is running (in this case, CoreWeave Cloud), will read any provided metadata from the cloud environment, and then initialize the system on which it is running according to that metadata.
+Cloud-init identifies where it is running (in this case, CoreWeave Cloud), reads any provided metadata from the Cloud environment, then initializes the system according to that metadata.

-Any parameters given to cloud-init through the implementation options below will use the standard cloud-init configurations.
+Any parameters passed to cloud-init via the implementation options below will use the standard cloud-init configurations.

 Additional Resources